 The ESMT MBA: What You Need To Know

-If proof were needed that ESMT Berlin is no ordinary business school, just check out its location: in the former National Council building of the old East German state, where the standout feature is a spectacular, 20-meter high socialist-realist stained glass window depicting the GDR’s heroic workers.
+ESMT Berlin is no ordinary business school, and one can tell solely from its location: in the former National Council building of the old East German state, where the standout feature is a spectacular 20-meter high socialist-realist stained glass window depicting the GDR’s heroic workers.

-Following a recent overhaul, the full-time MBA program now has three focuses: one, integrated thinking, on the grounds that the traditional silo-ed courses (microeconomics, marketing, etc.) don’t reflect the more fluid nature of modern business; two, digital thinking, because jobs have changed and students need to be experts in innovation management, business model innovation, change, and disruption; and three, creativity.
-The new-look ESMT MBA will encourage students to think innovatively and to take more control over their learning process.
+Following a recent overhaul, the full-time MBA program has three focus areas: one, integrated thinking, on the grounds that the traditional siloed courses (microeconomics, marketing, etc.) don’t reflect the more fluid nature of modern business; two, digital thinking, because jobs have changed and students need to be experts in innovation management, business model innovation, change, and disruption; and three, creativity.

 ESMT MBA Rankings Data